 Special Note: Today, with my partners Barrie and Ron, I opened a free video training series on self-publishing your own book.
-This 3-part series shows you how to write, publish, and market your book.
+This course will show you how to write, publish, and market your book.

 I was surprised to learn that 81% of Americans want to write a book.

 The statistic is surprising because so few people actually do.